samtecspg/mason/README.md

   - "glue"
 ```

 Notice that the `dag` attribute is an array with steps that each have an "id".
 This "id" is what is referenced by the parameters file when running the workflow.
-Here is an example `parameters.yaml file` that you would use when running a workflow:
+Here is an example `parameters.yaml` file for running a workflow:

 ```
 step_1: